Backendless/ui-builder-library/components/bl-transitions-component/README.md

 In the preview, you now have the option to change the visibility of the component with animation by clicking on either the Close or Open button.

 ### Adding component with dynamic content in transition
-It can come in handy when animating a block that requires some time to render completely.
-To good utilize the Collapse Top and Collapse Left effects, it's important to employ this guid.
+If you want to animate content that is rendered with a delay (for example, asynchronously loaded) follow the guide:

-1. Firstly, you need activate it in the settings:
+1. You need activate it in the settings:

-> WARNING: After this action the component will not be displayed
+> WARNING: After this action the component will not be displayed in preview mode

 <img alt="Close button logic" src="example-images/enable_dynamic_content.jpg" />

-2. Secondly, your block must have event that triggered when he full loaded.
-In him, we add component action "Set Content Loaded"
+2. Run the action `Set Content Loaded` when your components are fully rendered.
+It could be done in `On ...
+Mount handlers`.

 <img alt="Close button logic" src="example-images/add_setContentLoaded_in_onLoadEvent.jpg" width="900" />